cc-api/container-integrity-measurement-agent/docs/container-measurement-design.md

 ## Critical Data in Container Measurement

-From these typical usages, it's evident that for container measurement after booting up to the OS kernel, the critical data includes:
+From these typical usages, it is evident that for container measurement after booting up to the OS kernel, the critical data includes:

 * System Processes/Services
   * init(systemd)